 Our common stock is currently listed on the Nasdaq Global Market.
 To maintain the listing of our common stock on the Nasdaq Global Market, we are required to meet certain listing requirements, including, among others, either: (i) a minimum closing bid price of \$1.00 per share, a market value of publicly held shares (excluding shares held by our executive officers, directors and 10% or more stockholders) of at least \$5 million and stockholders' equity of at least \$10 million; or (ii) a minimum closing bid price of \$1.00 per share, a market value of publicly held shares (excluding shares held by our executive officers, directors, affiliates and 10% or more stockholders) of at least \$15 million and a total market value of listed securities of at least \$50.0 million.

-In September 2017, we received a notice from the Nasdaq Stock Market indicating we were not in compliance with Nasdaq Listing Rule 5450(b)(2)(a) for continued listing on the Nasdaq Global Market, as the market value of our listed securities was less than \$50.0 million for the previous 30 consecutive business days, and, if we were unable to demonstrate compliance with this requirement during the applicable grace periods, our common stock would be delisted after that time.
-We were notified that we had regained compliance with Nasdaq Listing Rule 5450(b)(2)(a) on September 29, 2017, because the market value of our listed securities was at least \$50.0 million for the previous 10 consecutive business days.
+On May 17, 2019, we received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC notifying us that the listing of our common stock was not in compliance with Nasdaq Listing Rule 5450(b)(2)(A) for continued listing on the Nasdaq Global Market, as the market value of our listed securities was less than \$50.0 million for the previous 30 consecutive business days.
+Under Nasdaq Listing Rule 5810(c)(3)(C), we have a period of 180 calendar days, or until November 13, 2019, to regain compliance with the rule.
+To regain compliance, during this 180-day compliance period, the market value of our listed securities must be at least \$50.0 million or more (measured based on closing prices) for a minimum of 10 consecutive business days.